GraphiteEditor/Graphite/website/content/learn/introduction/_index.md

 You can follow along with this starter project either by watching the tutorial video or referencing the step-by-step breakdown.

 ***The tutorial isn't ready quite yet, sorry!
 Please check back very soon.
-It should be posted by mid-December.***
+It should be posted by late December.***

 <!-- TODO -->
 <!-- - Video tutorial -->